machingclee/2020-11-11-deep-learning-study/README.md

 Implement a similified version of VGG Net and trained using CIFAR-10 dataset.
 Added dropout layer, added momentum and nesterov acceleration in SGD.
 Also introduce BatchNormalization to see difference.

 #### MiniVGGNet_CIFAR10_decay.py
-We introduce learning rate decay per iteration in kwarg of SGD.
-The decay formula is given by:
+We introduce learning rate decay per iteration in kwarg of `SGD`.
+The built-in decay formula of `SGD` is given by:

 ![equation](https://latex.codecogs.com/svg.latex?\alpha_0\times%20\frac{1}{1+\underbrace{\boxed{\frac{\displaystyle%20\alpha_0}{\text{batchSize}}}}_{\text{decay}}%20\times%20\text{iterations}})